secretstartups/handbook/architecture/workflow/index.html.md

 proposed in the issue.

 * Why - what is the motive and purpose, what is the problem are we trying to solve
-* How - how are we going to achieve that (1-year landscape)
+* How - how are we going to achieve that (1-year forecast)
 * What - what is the outcome, how can we measure it

 A blueprint merge request gets created and made visible as a result of